HonAnson/LiDAR_NeRF/markdowns/memo.md

 - Settings same as v4trial1, but trained on round plant data, which has better registeration
 - Trained model with 16 epoch, used around 12 hours on nvidia 3050gpu, batchsize 1024

+### Trial 3
+- Same setting as previou, using building data this time using MSE loss

 ### TODO
 * check whether upSampling() is working properly, where we are always using the smaller angle
 * Work on visualization
 * Figure out how to use HPC in campus
 * Work on adding wrapping to the model
+* Try to skew the sampling
+* Scale all scenes such that they are within certian range (maybe -10 to 10)
+*

 ### Note to self: